-WEST PLAINS, Mo.—Officials with the Garnett Library at Missouri State University-West Plains will host a reading and book signing event for local author and Professor of English Dr. Craig Albin and his poetry collection “Axe, Fire, Mule” at 5:30 p.m.
-Tuesday, April 24, at the library, 304 W. Trish Knight St.
+WEST PLAINS, Mo.—Officials with the Garnett Library at Missouri State University-West Plains hosted a reading and book signing event for local author and Professor of English Dr. Craig Albin and his poetry collection “Axe, Fire, Mule” on April 24, at the library.

-The book, a collection of poems set in the Ozarks and scheduled for release that same day by Golden Antelope Press, has received several favorable advanced reviews.
+The book, a collection of poems set in the Ozarks was released that day by Golden Antelope Press.
+It received several favorable advanced reviews.

 WHAT OTHERS ARE SAYING